Europa (moon): Old proposals

 In the early 2000s, Jupiter Europa Orbiter led by NASA and the Jupiter Ganymede Orbiter led by the ESA were proposed together as an Outer Planet Flagship Mission to Jupiter's icy moons called Europa Jupiter System Mission, with a planned launch in 2020.
 In 2009 it was given priority over Titan Saturn System Mission.
 At that time, there was competition from other proposals.
 Japan proposed Jupiter Magnetospheric Orbiter.

 Jovian Europa Orbiter was an ESA Cosmic Vision concept study from 2007.
 Another concept was Ice Clipper, which would have used an impactor similar to the Deep Impact mission—it would make a controlled crash into the surface of Europa, generating a plume of debris that would then be collected by a small spacecraft flying through the plume.

 Jupiter Icy Moons Orbiter (JIMO) was a partially developed fission-powered spacecraft with ion thrusters that was cancelled in 2006.
 It was part of Project Prometheus.
 The Europa Lander Mission proposed a small nuclear-powered Europa lander for JIMO.
 It would travel with the orbiter, which would also function as a communication relay to Earth.

 Europa Orbiter – Its objective would be to characterize the extent of the ocean and its relation to the deeper interior.
 Instrument payload could include a radio subsystem, laser altimeter, magnetometer, Langmuir probe, and a mapping camera.
-The Europa Orbiter received a go-ahead in 1999 but was canceled in 2002.
+The Europa Orbiter received the go-ahead in 1999 but was canceled in 2002.
 This orbiter featured a special ice-penetrating radar that would allow it to scan below the surface.

 More ambitious ideas have been put forward including an impactor in combination with a thermal drill to search for biosignatures that might be frozen in the shallow subsurface.

 Another proposal put forward in 2001 calls for a large nuclear-powered "melt probe" (cryobot) that would melt through the ice until it reached an ocean below.
 Once it reached the water, it would deploy an autonomous underwater vehicle (hydrobot) that would gather information and send it back to Earth.
 Both the cryobot and the hydrobot would have to undergo some form of extreme sterilization to prevent detection of Earth organisms instead of native life and to prevent contamination of the subsurface ocean.
 This suggested approach has not yet reached a formal conceptual planning stage.